In this guide

 Friday: Execution & Review (1 hour)

-- Refresh your tracking document with fresh data
+- Refresh your tracking document with results

 Weekend: Performance Analysis (1 hour)

-- Spot recurring patterns or biases in your recent forecasting
+- Spot recurring patterns or biases in your recent forecasting performance

 FAQ